 A mature tree can be dozens of feet tall and weigh many tons.
 When a tree of any size needs to be felled, real danger will always be present.

 Even the tools used to fell trees require careful handling and special precautions if they are to be used safely.
 Threats like power lines make many tree felling projects even more hazardous, sometimes without even being identified beforehand.

 Trees should only ever be cut down and removed by trained, certified specialists who know how to do so safely.
-Familiarity with the acknowledged issues and best practices, though, will help a homeowner understand what must be done to fell a tree safely and why it is so important to call a professional.
+Familiarity with the acknowledged issues and best practices, though, will help a homeowner understand what must be done to fell a tree safely and why it is so important to call a tree service professional.

 Many Dangers to Account for When Planning to Fell Any Tree